AdrianaSchmit/Stockholm_Garden/README.md

 [View live project here](https://gardenstockholm.herokuapp.com/)

 A fictitious online store setup for study porposes.
-The company wants to reach as manymarket possible by selling their products online.
+The company wants to reach as many market possible by selling their products online.